Software-Improvement-Group/sigridci/docs/mendix.md

-Integrating AQM with Mendix on a Gitlab server
+Integrating AQM Sigrid with Mendix on a Gitlab server
 ==============================================

 Please note: `AQM or QSM` is the brand name used by Mendix, in this manual we will use `Sigrid`.